 - Trouble breathing

 - Chest or stomach pain

 - Severe vomiting

 - High fever that doesn’t break after taking fever reducers

-- Dehydration (urinating less frequently, having trouble keeping fluids down, feeling thirsty)
+- Severe dehydration (urinating less frequently, having trouble keeping fluids down, feeling thirsty)

 - Return of symptoms after a time of feeling better

 Emergency medical care is needed for kids if:

 - Their lips or skin appear bluish